Hauteclere/example_weather_project/README.md

 >
 > ![](./img/four_strings.png)

-This works just fine, but it requires a few lines of code.
+This is how we solved it in the `main` branch example.
+The `for` loop works just fine, but it requires a few lines of code.
 It's such a simple task.
 If only we could do this in one line!

 ### Using A Comprehension Instead
 The syntax for a list comprehension looks like we squashed a `for` loop into the square brackets of a list.
 Here's how we would convert the above example to a comprehension: